SkoolNotes/Taproot/2020HIST201/_Kbe21hist201floNaziGeneticism.md

 # overview

-## the genetically impure were sterelized
+## the genetically impure were sterilized

+## science as salvation

+### Nazi Germany promoted the existing eugencists and used them to legitimize their work